davidpeterko/ShoppingListApp/README.md

 There are also unit tests for the front end Angular app using Karma.
 There is a spec test file for both components (AppComponent, ShoppingListComponent) and also the ShoppingListService.
 You will need the karma CLI installed to run these tests.
 Karma and jasmine itself should be installed when you run the initial npm install.

 > npm install -g karma-cli

+Once the karma CLI is installed, you can run the tests with

+> ng test